-Professionals should generally seek to discuss any concerns with the family and where possible, seek their agreement to discuss with one of the Council's safeguarding leads or safeguarding champions and or/if appropriate contact Surrey Children's Single Point of Access for advice and guidance or refer to Surrey Early Help Hub, but there will be some circumstances where professionals should not seek consent if it could:
+Professionals should generally seek to discuss any concerns with the family and where possible, seek their agreement to discuss with one of the Council's safeguarding leads or safeguarding champions and or/if appropriate contact Surrey Children's Single Point of Access for advice and guidance, but there will be some circumstances where professionals should not seek consent if it could:

-- place a child at increased risk of significant harm. - place an adult at risk of serious harm. - prejudice the prevention or detection of a serious crime. - lead to unjustified delay in making enquiries about allegations of Significant Harm
+- place a child at increased risk of significant harm. - place an adult at risk of serious harm. - prejudice the prevention or detection of a serious crime. - lead to unjustified delay in making enquiries about allegations of Significant Harm.